drewsamsen/sr-cards-api/docs/decks.md

 ### Get Random Card for Review

 This endpoint retrieves a random card from a deck that is either new (state=0) or due for review (due date in the past).
+It respects the user's daily limits for new cards and reviews per deck.

 **Request:**
 ```http